 Are there any other limits to creating simulations?

-Currently, there is no limit to the number of simulations you can create.
-There is also no time limit to a simulation’s length.
-Though keep in mind that the older the simulation is, the more outdated the prices and other protocol stats will be.
+Currently, there is no limit to the number of simulations you can create and no time limit for any started simulation.
+Though keep in mind that the older the simulation is, the more outdated the asset prices and any other protocol stats will be.